DeFatting Your Recipes

 Neither of those suggestions good enough?
 Then consider reducing the amount of a fatty ingredient such as sausage.
 For instance, if you make Hamburger Helper, use one-half a pound of meat as opposed to an entire pound.
 It is just as good.
 You won't miss the extra meat.
 Another way to reduce is to go to light versions of things if the non-fat doesn't appeal to you.
 For example, many people cannot stand fat free mayo - me included - so get the light instead.
 It isn't nearly as horrible as the non fat.

 Use mono-unsaturated fats such as olive oil.
 Canola was thought to be a good oil, but there is now some controversy over the process used to make it.
 There is an ingrediant used called "rapeseed" from Canada that some are saying can cause many adverse reactions, including cancer.
-I have not read of any concrete evidence as yet, but it never hurts to be careful.
-Stick with olive oil.

 For general baking and cooking usage, you need not buy the extra light.
 That is misleading.
 It has just as much fat in it as regular olive oil.
 The extra light or virgin, as it is often called, merely means a change in the flavor of the olive oil; something may do not want.